-The Fitwel Viral Response module provides annual, third-party certification of policies and practices informed by the latest public health research on mitigating the spread of infectious diseases.
+The Fitwel Viral Response module provides annual, third-party certification of policies and practices informed by the latest public health research on mitigating the spread of contagious diseases.
 The module is informed by notable industry leaders, academic advisors, and our Research to Action resource series that was developed in response to the current pandemic.
-Click here to download our fact sheet, and sign up today to join us in undertaking this crucial, collective response to building health for all in the face of COVID-19.

 The global spread of COVID-19 has heightened awareness of the pressing importance of Fitwel’s mission of building health for all®.
 With people around the world spending an increasing amount of time indoors and in their local neighborhoods, the spaces where we live, work, study, and play have shifted dramatically.